Skip to content

 REST API

 The plugin automatically adds a parsely field to REST API endpoints corresponding to the Tracked Post Types and Tracked Page Types selected in the plugin settings.
 By default, this would be the /wp-json/wp/v2/pages and /wp-json/wp/v2/posts endpoints along with the corresponding single resource endpoints.
-This choice of objects types can be further adjusted by using the wp_parsely_rest_object_types filter:
+You may adjust the choice of object types by using the wp_parsely_rest_object_types filter:

 // Disable REST API output from pages, but enable for term archives.